All About Digital Photos

 The digital format that an image is stored in is very critical to quality.
 There are dozens of digital image formats, but the three most common are JPEG a lossy format, TIF, a lossless format and RAW an in-camera lossless format.
 Lossy means that image data is lost when the image is compressed while a lossless format retains all the original data, even when compressed.

 JPEG (JPG, JPE) stands for Joint Photographic Experts Group and is a standard developed in the 1980s to handle colour digital images.
 It works best with photographic images (as opposed images of text) because it relies on the blending of colour.
-It is a “lossy” format, it compresses the image by blending “redundant” image pixels.
+It is a “lossy” format, it reduces the file size of an image by blending “redundant” image pixels.
 As the image is compressed blurriness appears around edges of objects in the photo.

 Most cameras will show JPEG image quality settings of something like low (high compression), fine (moderate compression) and superfine (low compression).
 This is not to be confused with image size, they are two different things (cameras generally show image size as small, medium and large which relate to the pixel dimensions of the image).
 In photo editing computer programs JPEG compression is usually expressed as a percentage where 100% is no compression and 0% is maximum compression (think 100% quality vs. 0% quality).
 Usually visible distortion starts to appear at 50%.
 Adobe Photoshop uses a sliding scale from 0 to 12 (really 0% to 100%).
 Once compressed in JPEG format an image cannot be uncompressed (you cannot regain the original quality).
 This is why the original photo (your digital negative) should be taken with as little compression as possible.